Teddy55Codes/Blog/Posts/24.07/unions-are-coming-to-csharp.md

 ---

 ## Intro
-It as long been a meme in the .NET community that Unions will never come to C#.
+It has long been a meme in the .NET community that Unions will never come to C#.
 It is a long requested feature in C# as it was part of F# from the start (2005).
 But at long last, there will be unions in C#.
 Mads Torgersen teased the feature at NDC Sydney 2024 in his [what's next in C# talk](https://www.youtube.com/watch?v=l44Y6lNmNZ0), and now we finally have a proposal.
 Let us take a look at the [current proposal on cshaplang](https://github.com/dotnet/csharplang/blob/main/proposals/TypeUnions.md).